An over-the-top s'mores icebox cake complete with marshmallow whipped cream, soft chocolate ganache, graham crackers and toasted marshmallows!

 - Beat heavy cream until soft peaks are formed with a hand mixer or your stand mixer fitted with the whisk attachment.
 Beat in marshmallow creme.
 Fold in marshmallows by hand with a rubber spatula.

 - Before serving, top with crushed graham crackers, pieces of Hershey's chocolate bars (or chocolate chips) and mini marshmallows.
-Toasting the marshmallows with a culinary torch is optional.
+Toasting the marshmallows with a culinary torch is recommended but optional.